tomheaton/mcjty-website/docs/1.18/ep5.md

 #### Registration

 Both the chunk generator and the biome source are objects that need to be manually registered on a vanilla registry.
 Add the following class for that.
 The MYSTERIOUS ResourceKey is the unique identifier for our dimension.
-We don't need to register that as the dimension is fully defined in json.
+We don't need to register that as the dimension is fully defined in JSON.

 ```java title="Dimensions.java"
 public class Dimensions {